-This approach will, having identified the problem, enable the parent who needs to change their behaviour, to work to address those issues via intense therapy.
+This approach, having identified the problem, enables the parent who needs to change their behaviour, to work to address those issues via intense therapy.
 This will operate on the basis that, if they do not cooperate, this may have a draconian impact on the future living arrangements for that child.

 Under the Children Act 1989, it is the welfare of the child which is the Court’s overriding and paramount consideration.
 The needs of the parents do not even feature in the ‘welfare checklist’, which Courts have to consider and which include the following:

-6. How capable each of her parents (and any other person in relation to whom the Court considers the question to be relevant) is of meeting his/her needs
+- How capable each of her parents (and any other person in relation to whom the Court considers the question to be relevant) is of meeting his/her needs.

 Under the law, the Court has wide powers to determine where and with whom the children shall live.